- A “serving size” for a food is found on the Nutrition Facts label

 Is a serving size the amount I’m supposed to eat?

 No!
-Not necessarily.
 A serving size is simply the amount determined by the FDA as the amount “generally consumed” in order to list the nutrient data for one serving.
-The FDA doesn’t know if you just had a snack and only want a taste of another food or if you are really hungry and need to fuel up if you’re a man or a woman, or your age and height.
+The FDA doesn’t know if you just had a snack and only want a taste of another food if you are really hungry and need to fuel up if you’re a man or a woman, or your age and height.
 All of these factors (and many more) contribute to the amount of food your body needs.
 For example, the serving size for bread is one slice.
-Sometimes this might be the amount of bread you eat if you were having for example, a piece of toast with eggs.
+Sometimes this might be the amount of bread you eat if you were having, for example, a piece of toast with eggs.
 Other times, you might have a sandwich made with two slices of bread.

-Understanding what an appropriate portion is of certain foods may help you to make sure you are eating about the right amount.
-For example, it is important for a person to eat a proper portion of vegetables rather than just one bite in order to get the important vitamins and minerals that come from these foods.
 Sometimes it can be challenging to eat the right amount that your body needs, such as at restaurants where meals are pre-portioned (served in a specific amount) or at parties where you might “graze” and eat snack foods over a longer period of time.
-In these cases, having an idea of what a portion of a particular food looks like for you, and understanding how much you need to be satiated, may help you to ensure that you eat the right amount for you.
+In these cases, having an idea of what a portion of a particular food looks like for you, and understanding how much you need to be satiated, may help you to ensure that you eat the right amount for your body.

 How do I know if I’m eating the right portions for me?

-It’s always a good idea to talk with your health care provider or a registered dietitian to make sure you are eating the right amounts of a variety of foods that are best for your stage of growth, activity level, and hunger and fullness levels to help meet your body’s needs.
+It’s always a good idea to talk with your health care provider or a registered dietitian to make sure you are eating the right amounts of a variety of foods based on your hunger and fullness levels to help meet your body’s needs.